CASE STUDY

 01

-“Direct messaging with a volunteer admin” seems to be unnecessary (1/5 participants chose this feature)
+"Direct messaging with a volunteer admin" seems unnecessary (1/5 participants chose this feature).
+However, passive reminders were wanted (5/5).

 02